fredstrange/movie_planner/README.md

 * ~~path to movie~~
 * ~~Direct integration with SFF's API~~
 * Save schedule as PDF
-* Show movies by day in movie list and schedule.
+* Show movies by day in movie list and schedule.~
  * ~~Add side menu to movie pane~
  * Add side menu to schedule pane
  * ~Button on the center of the left side to toggle side menu~
  * Swipe events for opening and closing menu.
  * ~Update router to default to today's movies or the first day of the festival.~
 * Search field for movies
-* Set the position when navigating back and forth in movie list.
+* Set the positio~n when navigating back and forth in movie list.
 * Cache the Google maps pages so that my limit does not expire.
-* Fix Schedule rendering
+* ~Fix Schedule rendering~
 * ~~List to other viewings of the Movie~
-* Deployment configuration
+* ~Deployment configuration~
 * Start page
-* Mark active page
+* ~Mark active page~
 * navigate back in history
 * add the day menus in the compressed view.
 * fix the side menu in the compressed view.
 * browser-policy package
 * add andruschka:scroll-to-fixed?
+* Refactor messages.
+ * Message counter broken?~
+ * Date since broken?
+* There seems to be a delay in the "selected" object sometimes
+ * this seems to be cause by the delay of the rendered sub object and the data.
+Fix this by breaking the dropdown into its own partial with its own rendered function.

 Install